veb86/fpspreadsheet/docs/README.txt

 - Install the program

+- Change the variable DOX_CMD in the batch file "builddoc.bat" to point to the correct folder.

 - Run the batch file "builddoc.bat" which extracts the documentation code from the sources and creates the chm file.
+It may take some time...

 --------------------------------------------------------------------------------